gnu-mcu-eclipse/netlify/README.md

 ## netlify to bintray redirector

-This project is a minimal web site that is hosted at [netlify.com](http://netlify.com) and provides http redirection to [bintray](https://bintray.com) for the Eclipse p2 updates sites.
+This project is a minimal web site hosted at [netlify.com](http://netlify.com) and provides http redirection to [bintray](https://bintray.com) for the Eclipse p2 updates sites.

 The public URLs are: